fermyon/developer/content/spin/serverless-ai-tutorial.md

-TODO create page based on Karthik's JS example here https://www.notion.so/fermyon/Spin-AI-Inferencing-Setup-e86964bf27fe48bdaf68d374d23b0e51
+TODO create page based on Karthik's embedding example here https://www.notion.so/fermyon/Spin-AI-Inferencing-Setup-e86964bf27fe48bdaf68d374d23b0e51

 * Create a Spin application with `spin new`
-* Use the Serverless AI SDK to perform inferencing
+* Use the Serverless AI SDK to perform embedding

 ## Tutorial Prerequisites